 While the Air is still a solid option and one of my favorites back in the day, I recommend checking out my current list of best portable vaporizers to check out the latest options.

-You can click here to pick up the Arizer Air ($105) from the same place where I get my vapes.
-Use Coupon code “ARIZER40” at checkout.
+You can click here to pick up the Arizer Air ($114) from my recommended authorized retailer.

 One of my main complaints about the Solo was the unit’s size, especially when the glass mouthpiece was connected, but the Air has completely solved this issue.